2.3 Emerging, converging, disruptive technologies

 Emerging technologies are technical innovations that breach new territory in a particular field.
 Over centuries, innovative technologies were developed and opened up new avenues for lifestyle and market transformation.
-Implementation of an emerging technology involves economic risk, but if successful offers competitive advantage to a company.
-Some of the emerging technologies are developed via theoretical research, while others - based on commercial research and development
+Implementation of an emerging technology involves economic risk, but, if successful, offers a competitive advantage to a company.
+Some of the emerging technologies are developed via theoretical research, while others are based on commercial research and development.

 Often emerging technologies are at the TRL levels 1-5 and require significant research, investment, and marketing to bring them to the commercial stage.